IlariaPalmi/Bioinformatics-procedures/README.md

 > /Users/...../sratoolkit.2.10.5-mac64/ncbi/public/

-To test the toolikt, go to the "bin" subdirectory of the toolkit and dowload the SRR390728 (as example) run files the following command:
+To test the toolikt, go to the "bin" subdirectory of the toolkit and dowload the SRR390728 (as example) run files using the following command:

 * Linux and OS X users:
 > ./fastq-dump -X 5 -Z SRR390728